elizabeth-poggie/elizabeth-poggie/_content/notes/28-user-interfaces copy.md

 Activating `WooCommerce`:

+- Usually this will automatically pull up the setup wizard to begin formatting your website
-- Once active, navigate to the `Settings` page.
+- However, you can also modify your e-commerce site by directly navigating to the `Settings` page.
 - This is where we will need to fill out information about your store.

 `WooCommerce` Subscriptions:

 - `WooCommerce` is free, however if you want to improve your plan that is an option

+For now, let's keep it cheep and explore the free features of `WooCommerce`